 PhD in Sociology

-- GRS SO 701 Advanced Sociological Theory (Classical)
+- GRS SO 701: Advanced Sociological Theory (Classical)

-- GRS SO 702 Proseminar: Sociological Methods (research design)
+- GRS SO 702: Proseminar: Sociological Methods

-- GRS SO 708 Contemporary Sociological Theory
+- GRS SO 708: Contemporary Sociological Theory

 After all courses are complete, students will complete a critical essay that demonstrates intellectual mastery of the ideas and existing research in two subfields within the discipline.
 Subfields and an Examining Committee will be identified in consultation with the student’s advisor and with the approval of the Graduate Programs Committee.
 After the Examining Committee has approved the essay, a date is set for the comprehensive oral exam.
-The Oral Examination will primarily cover the fields in the critical essay, but it may also cover other substantive, methodological, or theoretical material from the student’s coursework.
+The oral examination will primarily cover the fields in the critical essay, but it may also cover other substantive, methodological, or theoretical material from the student’s coursework.

-Final Oral Examination
+Dissertation and Final Oral Examination